-User can also explicitly lock translation for LOCK_TIME seconds.
+A user can also explicitly lock a translation for LOCK_TIME seconds.

-Additional information on source strings
+4.10.3 Additional information on source strings

-Weblate allows you to enhance translation process with information available in the translation files.
+Weblate allows you to enhance the translation process with information available in the translation files.
 This includes strings prioritization, check flags or providing visual context.
 All these features can be set on the Reviewing source strings: